 David and Richard discuss the consequences of breast cancer and it’s treatment, what the impact of some of new treatment regimens may be for our patients, and what our role as GPs might be in supporting these women with a “treatable but not curable" disease.

-Dr Anna Olsson-Brown (Clinical Research Fellow and Medical Oncology Registrar at the University of Liverpool and Clatterbridge Cancer Centre) and Dr David Plume (GPwSI and Red Whale GP Update Cancer Course Director) will be with you shortly for our primary care guide to immunotherapy webinar.
+Join Dr Anna Olsson-Brown (Clinical Research Fellow and Medical Oncology Registrar at the University of Liverpool and Clatterbridge Cancer Centre) and Dr David Plume (GPwSI and Red Whale GP Update Cancer Course Director) for our Primary Care Guide to Immunotherapy Webinar.